MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 assembler [ca65](http://cc65.github.io/doc/ca65.html)) and have them run of our computer.

-We still need to expand the functionality of the VGA output, as well as add keyboard input to our computer.
-However, before we do that, I would like to be able to run C-programs on our computer.
+We still need to expand the functionality of the VGA output and add keyboard input, as well as add an operating system, before our computer is any where near complete.
+However, before we do that, I would like to be able to run C-programs on our computer, instead of having to write them in assembly.

-Being able to run C-program on the 6502 requires several additions to our tool chain:
+Being able to run C-program on our computer requires several additions to our tool chain:
 * C compiler targeting the 6502 CPU.
-* C linker
+* C linker.
 * C runtime ABI support.
 * C runtime library.

 As our C compiler I will use [cc65](http://cc65.github.io/doc/cc65.html).
-This compiler comes with a complete toolchain including linker, runtime library, etc. In this episode we will configure this toolchain.

-The toolchain provided by the [cc65](http://cc65.github.io/doc/cc65.html) compiler requires the support of a number of features in our computer:
+This compiler comes with a complete toolchain including linker, runtime library, ABI support, etc.  The toolchain requires the support of a number of features in our computer:
 * CPU reset.
 * Memory map.
 * Linker script.